Makara Jyothi

-Makara Jyothi is the celestial star Sirius that can be seen above the secret fire lit event of Makaravilakku conducted by Travancore Devasom Board at ponnambalamedu near Sabarimala Temple in Kerala on Makara Sankranti every year with the help of Forest department, KSEB and Kerala police and other agencies of Government of Kerala.
-When the fire is lit for 3 times by the Travancore Devaswom Board Team, the Sirus can be seen directly above it when viewed from Sabarimala.
+Makara Jyothi is the celestial star Sirius, which can be seen above the secret firelit event of Makaravilakku.
+This event takes place annually on Makara Sankranti and is held at Ponnambalamedu, near Sabarimala Temple in Kerala.
+The event is conducted by the Travancore Devasom Board (TDB), with the help of the Kerala Forest Department, KSEB, Kerala Police and other agencies of the Government of Kerala.
+When the fire is lit by the TDB team, Sirius can be seen directly above it when viewed from Sabarimala.

-Raman Nair, who headed the Devaswom Board under the Congress government said “It’s the police and officials of the Travancore Devaswom Board who would jointly light the fire at Ponnambalamedu on the orders of the state government.”
+In 2008, Raman Nair, who headed the Devaswom Board, said that it was “the police and officials of the Travancore Devaswom Board who would jointly light the fire at Ponnambalamedu" and claimed that this took place on the orders of the state government.

 Etymology

 Makara (मकर) is the name of a zodiac sign in Indian languages known as Capricorn in English.
 Jyoti means "light" in Sanskrit.

 Popularity of the ritual

 The huge crowd of pilgrims that witnesses the event has increased every year.
 It is believed that 1.5 million devotees witnessed Makara Jyoti in 2010.
-The revenue collection during the Makaravilakku period was also higher compared to previous years.
-The total donations were Rs.720 million in 2008 against previous year’s Rs.723 million.
+The revenue collection during the Makaravilakku period Tas also been increasing: the total donations in 2008 were Rs.725 million, compared to Rs.723 million in 2007.